minderai/masil-playground/hackernoon.md

 Perhaps a mere hallucination of some sort or a valid prediction, only time will tell.
 I've never believed in the old saying, "if you build it, they will come".
 There seems to be a lot more to it than just building.

 I was also encouraged that both Claude and Gemini agreed but were not quite as optimistic.
+I'm a bit skeptical but remained Very optimistic about MASIL.

 ## What is MASIL?